rekanized/PSLoggingFunctions/README.md

 Powershell Logging Functions

 ## Installation
-Add the LoggingFunctions folder to your Powershell Modules Repository!
+Add the LoggingFunctions folder to your Powershell Modules Repository!<br>
 Default Path for Windows = "C:\Program Files\WindowsPowerShell\Modules"

 ## How to use example